 Time management enhances productivity by helping teams effectively plan, prioritize, and allocate time to tasks for timely completion and delivery.

-Time management enhances the overall collaborative efficiency of a team.
+Time management enhances a team’s overall collaborative efficiency.
 Teams that manage time well, keep discussions focused and productive, achieve milestones faster, and get more done in less time.
 This prevents work dependencies from turning into bottlenecks and ensures objectives are met on schedule.

 When teams use their time effectively, they can focus on solving real problems and creating innovative solutions rather than constant firefighting or rushing at the last minute.
 Well-managed time builds harmony in teamwork, reduces stress, and strengthens mutual accountability.